 Books, however, remain as popular as ever.
-This is due in no small part to the emergence of the e-reader.
+This is due in no small part to the emergence of the ereader (also known as an ebook).
 These tablet-like devices make it easy to carry an entire library of books around in one convenient package!

-If you're a bibliophile and still haven't considered one, here are four reasons as to why you should pick one up.
+If you're a bibliophile and still haven't considered one, here are four reasons why you should pick one up.

 Read anywhere and everywhere

 If you're really into books, you probably like to read in as many places and as much of the time as possible.
 Using an e-reader can make this a reality.

 Whether you're eating, commuting or just lounging, the little annoyances - like getting distracted and losing your page - will never be an issue again.